RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 ```
 We don't need any documentation, the behavior is explicit, we'll integrate this method way faster than the previous one.

 A good sign is indeed documentation : if you need to read a method documentation it might not be explicit enough.
-If you can't make it more explicit without impacting readbility (like changing to a 200 char long method name) then add comment.
+If you can't make it more explicit without impacting readability (like changing to a 200 char long method name) then add comment.

 ### KISS

 KISS stand for "Keep It Simple Stupid".
-It's not a rule and it's very subjective, so it's easy to have argument with a colleague about wether something is simple or not.
+It's not a rule and it's very subjective, so it's easy to have argument with a colleague about whether something is simple or not.
 But for me, KISS also means "Don't follow rules, follow the value", let's copy and example for a previous paragraph :

 ```cs
 public class Foo{